DPDP Act vs GDPR: 15 Key Differences Every Indian Business Must Know

 GDPR: Flexible threshold between 13-16 years set by individual EU countries.

-Business Impact: Indian platforms face stricter age restrictions, requiring robust age verification systems.
+Indian platforms face stricter age restrictions, requiring robust age verification systems.

-Organizational Requirements
+Organisational Requirements

 6. Data Protection Officers

-Business Impact: European operations require dedicated privacy professionals, while Indian compliance can be managed through existing roles.
+European operations require dedicated privacy professionals, while Indian compliance can be managed through existing roles.

 7. Privacy Impact Assessments